DVLXLWZ/dvlxlwz.github.io/_pages/about.md

 ---
 I'm a forth year undergraduate student from [Taishan Collage](https://www.tsxt.sdu.edu.cn/) in [Shandong University](https://www.sdu.edu.cn/).
 I interested in higher dimensional algebraic geometry, birational geometry, some special varieties, moduli space of varieties and bundles and derived categories of sheaves.

-I will begin my M.D. study at Academy of Mathematics and System Sciences in CAS in Sept.
+I will begin my M.S. study at Academy of Mathematics and System Sciences in CAS in Sept.
 2023.

 My E-mail: 15834015310 AT 163 DOT com